anthonyisensee/employee-location-portal/README.md

 ### Running the Project

-#### Start the Project
+#### Starting the Project

 1) Open the project files in Visual Studio Code.
 2) Open Docker Desktop, then run `supabase start` in a Linux shell to start the server side component.
 This may take a while to run the first time as the Supabase Docker images must be retrieved and started.
 3) If it is your first time running the project, run `npm install` in a Linux shell. otherwise, skip this step.
 4) Run `npm run dev` in a Linux shell to launch Vite.
 Then, click the link generated in the terminal to open the website.

+#### Making Database Changes

+If any database changes in supabase are made during development the following steps should also be taken to track the database changes made alongside the application code.

+1) Run `supabase db diff -f <name_of_change>` to generate a migration file to be committed alongside the code.
+2) Run `supabase db reset` to verify that the migration works and does not generate errors.
+Be warned that this will reset any data added manually to the database!
+If you wish to preserve this data, add it via the seeding file.
+3) Run `supabase gen types --local --schema public > src/types/database.types.ts` to update types associated with the database tables.
+Make sure this does not introduce any errors to the application!

-#### Stop the Project
+#### Stopping the Project

-1) Terminate vite by escaping process in Linux shell.
+1) Terminate Vite by escaping process in Linux shell.
-2) If any database changes were made in Supabase run `supabase db diff -f <name_of_change>` to generate a migration file to be committed alongside the code.
-(It is also wise to run `supabase db reset` to verify that the migration works and does not generate errors.)
+2) If any database changes were made in Supabase make sure to [make database changes](#making-database-changes) before proceeding.
 3) Terminate supabase by running `supabase stop`.

 ### Project Setup